310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Chiaki %}
-Mhm, of course.
+Yup, of course.
 I’ll wait to hear back from you.
 {% endbubble %}

 {% bubble Subaru %}